-The Audit Committee currently consists of Mr. Kelly (chairman), Dr. Levinson and Mr. Pulges, each of whom is "independent" within the meaning of NYSE and SEC rules.
-Our Board of Directors has determined that Mr. Kelly qualifies as an "audit committee financial expert" under SEC rules.
-The Audit Committee held five meetings during fiscal 2014.
+The Audit Committee currently consists of Mr. Kelly (chairman), Dr. Levinson and Mr. Pulges, each of whom is independent under the NYSE listing standards and the rules and regulations of the SEC.
+Our Board of Directors has determined that Mr. Kelly qualifies as an "audit committee financial expert" under the rules and regulations of the SEC and that each member of the Audit Committee meets the financial literacy requirements of the NYSE listing standards.
+The Audit Committee held seven meetings during fiscal 2015.

 Among other responsibilities, the Audit Committee (1) oversees our accounting and financial reporting processes and the audit of our financial statements, (2) assists our Board of Directors in overseeing the integrity of our financial statements (including, without limitation, internal control over financial reporting), (3) oversees our compliance with ethics policies and legal and regulatory requirements, (4) oversees the performance of our independent auditors, (5) prepares the disclosure required by applicable law and SEC rules, and (6) provides to our Board of Directors such information and materials as it may deem necessary to make our Board of Directors aware of significant financial matters that require the attention of our Board of Directors.
-The Audit Committee acts in accordance with a written charter adopted by our Board of Directors, which is available in the "Investors - Governance" section of our website at www.fabrinet.com.
+The Audit Committee acts in accordance with a written charter adopted by our Board of Directors, which is available in the "Investors-Governance" section of our website at www.fabrinet.com.